TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/controlflow.rst

 Lambda functions can be used wherever function objects are required.
 They are syntactically restricted to a single expression.
 Semantically, they are just syntactic sugar for a normal function definition.
-Like nested function definitions, lambda functions can reference variables from the containing scope::
+Like nested function definitions, lambda functions can reference variables kutoka the containing scope::

    >>> def make_incrementor(n):